Pylons/pylons/pylons/docs/gettingstarted.rst

     Windows users must configure their ``PATH`` as described in :ref:`windows_notes`, otherwise they must specify the full path name to the ``paster`` command (including the virtual environment bin dir).

-Running this will prompt you for two choices, whether or not to include :term:`SQLAlchemy` support, and which template language to use.
+Running this will prompt for two choices, whether or not to include :term:`SQLAlchemy` support, and which template language to use.
 Hit enter both times to accept the defaults (no :term:`SQLAlchemy`, with Mako templating).

 The created directory structure with links to more information: